A Mechanism of Stochastic Synchronization in the Climate System: an Interpretation of the Boundary Current Synchronization as a Maxwell's Demon: Review of Maxwell's demon

 Adding the uncertainties for the subsystems, $S(X)+S(Y)$, leads to an overestimation and is generally not equal to the uncertainty for the entire system $S(X,Y)$.
 It is necessary to subtract $M(X,Y)$, which is non-negative and represents the magnitude of correlation between $X$ and $Y$.

-The second law of information thermodynamics can be derived using the non-additivity of Shannon entropy \citep{Sagawa+Ueda13NewJPhys}.
+The second law of information thermodynamics is derived using the non-additivity of Shannon entropy \citep{Sagawa+Ueda13NewJPhys}.
 We consider the evolution from time $t$ to $t+\Delta t$ and assume the second law of thermodynamics for the entire system \citep{Seifert05PRL,Seifert12RepProgPhys}:

 where changes are denoted by $\Delta$, and time dependence is denoted by a subscript $t$.
 For example, $\Delta S(X_t, Y_t) := S(X_{t+\Delta t}, Y_{t + \Delta t}) - S(X_t, Y_t)$.
-The symbol $\Delta Q_t$ represents the amount of heat dissipated from the joint system $(X,Y)$ to the surrounding environment.
-This environment is sufficiently large compared to the system $(X,Y)$ and always in a thermal equilibrium state at temperature $T$.
-In this case, the entropy change of the environment is expressed as $\Delta Q_t / T$.
-Equation (\ref{eq:second-law-total-XY}), namely the second law of thermodynamics, expresses that the total entropy change, including the environment, is non-negative.
+The symbol $\Delta Q_t$ represents the amount of heat dissipated from the joint system $(X,Y)$ to the surrounding environment, which corresponds to the entropy change of the environment.
+Equation (\ref{eq:second-law-total-XY}) expresses that the total entropy change, including the environment, is non-negative.

-The second law of information thermodynamics for the subsystem $X$ can be derived from Eq. (\ref{eq:second-law-total-XY}) by assuming that only $X$ changes and $Y$ does not change in time.
+The second law of information thermodynamics for the subsystem $X$ is derived from Eq. (\ref{eq:second-law-total-XY}) by assuming that only $X$ changes in time.
 Using the entropy decomposition [Eq. (\ref{eq:non-additivity-S-XY-2})], the following is derived:

 where $\Delta S(Y) = 0$ because $Y_t$ does not change in time.
-This assumption also indicates that the entropy change of the environment, $\Delta Q_t/T$, is due to the change in $X_t$.
-We finally obtain the second law of information thermodynamics:
+This assumption also indicates that the entropy change of the environment $\Delta Q_t/T$ is due to the change in $X_t$.
+We finally obtain the following inequality:

 where